Capri Holdings Limited (CPRI) Shares Down Despite Recent Market Volatility

-Capri Holdings Limited (NYSE: CPRI)’s stock price has decreased by -0.84 compared to its previous closing price of 49.99.
-Nevertheless, the company has seen a 2.61% surge in its stock price over the last five trading sessions.
+Capri Holdings Limited (NYSE: CPRI)’s stock price has decreased by -1.61 compared to its previous closing price of 49.78.
+Nevertheless, the company has seen a -2.02% plunge in its stock price over the last five trading sessions.
 The Wall Street Journal reported on 02/10/23 that Clothing Companies Lean on Retailers to Ease Inventory Glut

 Is It Worth Investing in Capri Holdings Limited (NYSE: CPRI) Right Now?